mishapodl/blog-react/README.md

 In this project I used these libraries and utilities:

-React.js/Readux, react-router, redux-saga, preprocesor sass/scss
+React.js/Readux, react-router, redux-saga, axios, preprocesor sass/scss, flexbox